snap-stanford/snap-python/doc/source/reference/GetAnfEffDiam.rst

     Indicates whether the edges should be considered directed or undirected.

 - *Percentile*: float
-    Percentile of the shortest path length distribution of a Graph.
+    Percentile of the shortest path length distribution.

 - *NApprox*: int
     Quality of approximation.
 Should be a multiple of 8.